 If you need a faster response or if it depends more on a language problem than on real context then maybe try the appropriate newsroom editor from the main GV site, who will likely be able to help you as well (with a little information from you).
 You can reach newsroom editors using the GV Contact Page by choosing the appropriate recipient and sending it to them.

 When sending emails to authors, please use the subject “LINGUA TRANSLATION HELP NEEDED” so that they don't suspect it's spam or something.

 When you have finished a translation, always click on ‘Preview’ to see the post in context.
 It will help you to check that your translation mirrors the original post and is error free.
 Get in the habit to check the items on this list before publishing or sending for review:

 - Have you inserted language codes after links to pages in different languages to the one you are translating into?

 - Go back to the WordPress editor: have you translated the excerpt?

 After taking all the above steps, it is time to send for review.
-Don't forget to send an email to your editor to let them know the post is ready to be reviewed and published.
+Don't forget to send an email to your Translation Manager to let them know the post is ready to be reviewed and published.

 Please check our Toolbox for a list of useful resources for translators.